golang-leipzig/golang-leipzig.github.io/content/posts/meetup-9-invitation.md

 [net/http](https://golang.org/pkg/net/http/), especially extension points and customization options for clients and alternative implementations.

 UPDATE: There will also be a presentation about Go 1.14 (which will be released next week) and what we already know about Go 1.15 and beyond.
+Slides and sources can be found [here](https://github.com/golang-leipzig/go-1.14-and-beyond/).

 As always, please bring your projects, questions, findings.
 Spontaneous lightning talks and other inputs are welcome, too.